Toric Newton-Okounkov functions with an application to the rationality of certain Seshadri constants on surfaces: Newton--Okounkov Functions on Toric Varieties

-\begin{proposition} Let $\var$ be an $n$--dimensional smooth projective toric variety associated to the unimodular fan $\fan$ in $\lat_\R$.
-Furthermore let $\flag$ be an admissible torus-invariant flag and $\ds$ a big torus-invariant divisor on $\var$ with resulting Newton--Okounkov body $\nob{\flag}{\ds}$.
+\begin{proposition} Let $\var$ be an $n$-dimensional smooth projective toric variety associated to the unimodular fan $\fan$ in $\lat_\R$.
+Furthermore, let $\flag$ be an admissible torus-invariant flag and $\ds$ a big torus-invariant divisor on $\var$ with resulting Newton--Okounkov body $\nob{\flag}{\ds}$.\\ \\ Let $\sv \subseteq \var$ be an irreducible torus-invariant subvariety.
+Then the geometric valuation $\ord_Z$ yields a linear function $\fct_\sv$ on $\nob{\flag}{\ds}$.
+More explicitly, it is given by